ashishsamarth/Python/Basics/What-are-python-literals.md

     print(tup)                      #Output: (10, 20, 'Dev', [2, 3, 4])

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
-d.
-Set:    Python set is the collection of the unordered dataset.
+d.  __Set__:    Python set is the collection of the unordered dataset.
 It is enclosed by the {} and each element is separated by the comma(,).Its and un-ordered collection

 e.g.